 - 5.1.
-The NPPF is clear that planning policies should set criteria, or identify strategic sites for local and inward investment to match the strategy and to meet anticipated needs over the plan period (Paragraph 81). - 5.2.
-The NPPF also sets out that all policies within the plan should be underpinned by relevant up to date evidence and that this should be adequate and proportionate, focused tightly on supporting and justifying the policies concerned, and take into account relevant market signals (Paragraph 31). - 5.3.
-The Council has produced an Employment Background Paper (Paper 3), which assesses the existing employment land within the District and synthesises a range of key sources to set out the requirements for the future need of employment land within the District.
-The Background Paper identifies that new employment land is required in Cromer, Holt, Stalham and North Walsham. - 5.4.
-The employment site selection process is in line with the methodology as defined within this topic paper.
-Sites were screened in terms of size and major policy constraints (Stage 1), were subject to Sustainability Appraisal (Stage 2a) and a detailed Site Assessment (Stage 2b) and must be deliverable (Stage 2c).
-Further evidence regarding the site selection process highlighted in evidence base documents and through consultation feedback (Section 4 and 5) also fed into, and informed, the site selection process. - 5.5.
-A full list of preferred and alternative employment sites is set out within Appendix B.
+The NPPF is clear that planning policies should 'set criteria or identify strategic sites for local and inward investment to match the strategy and to meet anticipated needs over the plan period' (NPPF, July 2021 Paragraph 82). - 5.2.
+The NPPF also sets out that all policies within the plan should be 'underpinned by relevant up to date evidence' and that 'This should be adequate and proportionate, focused tightly on supporting and justifying the policies concerned, and take into account relevant market signals' (NPPF, July 2021 Paragraph 31). - 5.3.
+The employment site selection process is in line with the methodology as defined within this document.
+Promoted sites were screened in terms of size and major policy constraints (Stage 1), were subject to Sustainability Appraisal (Stage 2a) and a detailed Site Assessment (Stage 2b) and must be deliverable (Stage 2c).
+Further evidence regarding the site selection process highlighted in evidence base documents and through consultation feedback (Section 4 and 5) also fed into, and informed, the site selection process. - 5.4.
+An appraisal of the preferred and alternative employment sites can be found in the relevant Site Selection Booklets.

-6. Open Space and Local Green Space
+6. Open Space & Local Green Space

 - 6.1.
 The Local Plan identifies open spaces including formal recreation open space, informal parks and gardens, cemeteries, allotments and other recreational open space. - 6.2.
-The Council has produced an Amenity Green Space Study which is available as part of the Evidence documents.
-The Paper consists of a review of all of the Open Land, Education & Formal Recreation Spaces within the towns and local services centres as identified in the Core Strategy Settlement Hierarchy.
-The study also reviews those sites that have been suggested by Parish Councils that are currently located within the 'countryside' and also additional sites, mainly open space areas brought forward through development. - 6.3.
+The Council has produced an Amenity Green Space Study which is available as part of the draft Plan's evidence base.
+The Paper consists of a review of all of the Open Land, Education & Formal Recreation Spaces within the towns and local service centres as identified in the Core Strategy's Settlement Hierarchy.
+The study also reviews those sites that have been suggested to the Council by Parish Councils that are currently located within the 'countryside' and also additional sites, mainly open space areas brought forward through development. - 6.3.
 All of the sites underwent an initial desktop review followed by a subsequent site visit during the autumn months of 2017.
-A site visit proforma was completed for each site, designed to record

-- essential site characteristics, appearance, accessibility, visibility as well as any other observations around the qualitative nature of the site. - 6.4.
-Those sites suggested by Town and Parish councils for Local Green Space designation were considered against the requirements of the NPPF and PPG.
+A site visit proforma was completed for each site, designed to record essential site characteristics, appearance, accessibility, visibility as well as any other observations around the qualitative nature of the site. - 6.4.
+Sites suggested by Town and Parish councils for Local Green Space designation were considered against the requirements of the NPPF and PPG.
 The NPPF is clear that LGS designation will not apply to most green areas or open space and that it is for spaces that are unique in the benefits they provide to local communities and meet a tailored set of criteria.
-In line with the requirements of the NPPF and PPG nominated sites were assessed against the requirements as set out in Appendix B of the Paper.
-Where the nominated review sites did not met the LGS assessment criteria they were reviewed for Open Space Designations. - 6.5.
-The full methodology and the results for the Open Space and Green Open Space can be found in the Amenity Green Space Study.
+In line with the requirements of the NPPF and PPG nominated sites were assessed against the requirements as set out in Appendix B of the Amenity Green Space Study.
+Where the nominated review sites did not meet the LGS assessment criteria they were reviewed for their potential as Open Space Designations.